|SIYE Time:12:24 on 13th August 2022|

 ‘It’s lovely, James,’ I told him, ‘I’ll give it to your daddy to keep safe, okay?’

-I handed Harry James’s painting, which he took very carefully as if it was a valuable masterpiece (which, of course, it was).
+I handed Harry James’s painting and he took it very carefully, as if it was a valuable masterpiece (which, of course, it was).
 As he took it, I looked curiously up at his forehead.
 He sighed in exasperation and lifted up a tangled lock of hair to reveal a faint zig-zag scar.

 ‘James is fascinated by it,’ he told me, ‘My parents died in a car crash when I was fifteen months old.
 I survived unscathed, apart from this.’